Yulia-Pryima/rr-sdet-assignment/README.md

-## Automated GUI testing Robot navigation Web application for Rapyuta Robotics.
+## Automated GUI testing Robot navigation Web application

 ### Implementation of functional test suite with following requirements:
 - The suite is fully automated and provide both console and HTML reports;